Copying style, Extracting value: Illustrators' Perception of AI Style Transfer and its Impact on Creative Labor: Discussion

 \section{Discussion}

-Connecting their perception of style transfer’s results and limitations to the challenges they already face in their industry (outlined in section \ref{sec:political_economy_style}), we discuss our findings in the context of the larger political economy of creative labor that constitutes illustrators’ reality.
+On the one hand, style transfer research suggests that AI models are able to generate images in the style of illustrators, implying that there is some sort of equivalence between the two.
+On the other hand, our findings show that illustrators, when given the opportunity to use these models, are unimpressed by its output.
+How can we make sense of this tension?
+In this section, we discuss this paradox by analyzing the social context of style transfer, and particularly its political economy.

-First, we show how the logic of style transfers matches clients’ desire to extract value from illustrations in cheaper and faster ways.
-We then examine how style transfer can be seen as a supply-chain optimization tool rather than a creativity support tool.
-We conclude with limitations and implications for future research.
+Connecting their perception of style transfer’s results and limitations to the challenges they already face in their industry (outlined in section \ref{sec:political_economy_style}), we discuss our findings in the context of the larger political economy of illustration as a profession, which constitutes illustrators’ reality.
+First, we introduce the concept of ``boundary objects'' to understand how style, rather than a single ``thing'' to be extracted from the data, is a complex multifaceted object seen and mobilized differently by various communities.
+We then examine how style transfer creates a partial analogy to artists' style.
+Finally we show style transfer can be seen as a supply-chain optimization tool rather than merely a creativity support tool.